ahmedsalemas/react-projects/2-poketimes/README.md

 ## poketimes project

-This project was built to use and practices on React, Redux and other libraries.
+### This project was built to use and practices on React, Redux and other libraries :-

 - React which is a free and open-source front-end JavaScript library for building user interfaces based on UI components.